dorinemae/dorinemae-apps/README.md

 Easily clear Elementor's cache and sync the library with a single click to improve performance.

 ✅ **Auto-Expire Elementor Sections or Widgets**
-Set expiration times for sections/widgets using a custom CSS class or ID, automatically hiding them when the set time is reached.
+Set expiration times for sections/widgets using a custom CSS class, automatically hiding them when the set time is reached.

 ## Installation